 Finally, your dermatologist may recommend preventative measures that can reduce acne breakouts.
 For example, if you notice that your breakouts are associated with stress, your dermatologist will likely advise you to learn techniques that can reduce stress in your life.

 Preventative measures can also include protecting your skin from the sun.
 Although sun exposure won’t make acne worse, it certainly won’t do your skin any favors because exposing your skin to sunlight when it is already irritated by acne can create acne scars.

 What Acne Treatments Are Available?

-There are several types of acne treatments that are available for you.
+There are several types of acne treatment in Baton Rouge that are available for you.
 Ultimately, your dermatologist will be able to identify the treatment or treatment plan that will work best for your acne type, your age, and your lifestyle.
-Many people find that over-the-counter products simply aren’t strong enough to combat chronic acne, which is why professional acne treatments are generally the best way to save your skin.
+Many people find that over-the-counter products simply aren’t strong enough to combat chronic acne, which is why professional acne treatment in Baton Rouge is generally the best way to save your skin.

 Oral medication such as Accutane is typically used by patients who have cystic acne, nodules, or hormonal acne.
 Accutane works by reducing the oil production in your skin, which essentially creates a skin environment that is not conducive to acne.
 Usually, Accutane is taken for several months at a time to reset the behavior of the skin, which can control acne for several years or months.

 Topical medications are a go-to for dermatologists, particularly because topical medications are gentler on the skin and have fewer side effects than oral medications.
 Topical medications can include prescription-strength retinoids, salicylic acid, benzoyl peroxide, and other creams that reduce acne-causing bacteria.